 My first encounter with physics came at the beginning of 6th grade.
 By some stroke of luck, I was accepted onto the middle school Science Olympiad team, and I found myself increasingly entangled within the worlds of both math and science since then, fortuitously making the USAJMO in 7th grade, and suddenly vaulted onto the national stage for Science Olympiad in the same year, most likely due to the mindset that our Science Olympiad program instilled.
 However, my true introduction to astronomy was at the beginning of 9th grade, when I was persuaded to take up the event in Division C Science Olympiad due to a dearth of upperclassmen knowledgeable in the subject.
 Under the scrupulous mentoring of the senior captains, one of which was a former IOAA participant themselves, I gradually was able to master the fundamentals of astrophysics in tandem with my broadening interest in physics itself.

-But not until this year was I advised to attempt the USAAAO exam.
+But not until last year was I advised to attempt the USAAAO exam.
 Though I still did the Astronomy event in Science Olympiad, I had done little targeted preparation prior to taking the first round.
 Making it to the second round was already a feat beyond my expectations, but along with that came more nuanced topics to study.
 I can recall looking at the syllabus sheet and being almost bewildered by the multitude of concepts to master; even now, I still look to solidify and deepen my understanding in each of them.